SUI

 Templating object processor

-In this case, you could create SuiObjectProcessorTemplate and call bind/unbind in other triggers, e.g.
+In this case, you can create a SuiObjectProcessorTemplate

 import { validator_set } from '@sentio/sdk/sui/builtin/0x3'